adithya-tp/neural-search-fake-newwws/README.md

 </h1>

 <h2 align="center">
-  This project uses the powerful and flexible Neural Search API, aka, Jina to keep you informed about the authenticity of Covid News!
+  This project uses the powerful and flexible Neural Search API, aka, <a href="https://github.com/jina-ai/jina">Jina</a> to keep you informed about the authenticity of Covid News!
 </h2>

 <h3>